Skip to content

 Purpose

-• increase mobility in the quadriceps
+• increase mobility in the front of the thighs

 • stretch the hip flexors